NGC 321

 NGC 321 is an elliptical galaxy located in the constellation Cetus.
 It was discovered on September 27, 1864, by the astronomer Albert Marth.
 Measurements of its redshift put it at a distance of about 66.67 ± 4.73 Mpc, assuming a Hubble constant of H0 = 67.8 km/sec/Mpc.

-It was the location of the planet Eminiar VII in the original series Star Trek episode "A Taste of Armageddon" (where it was incorrectly identified as a star cluster).
+A fictional star cluster with the same designation was the location of the planet Eminiar VII in the original series Star Trek episode "A Taste of Armageddon".